Graduate Department of

 Graduate students have access to the many collections at the Strozier Library.
 Because Strozier is a United States government repository, it houses abundant governmental documents available for graduate student use.
 In addition, The Florida State Archives, located within walking distance of the campus, includes private collections as well as state government documents.
 The Florida Supreme Court library and the Florida A&M University Black Archives are also located in Tallahassee and provide valuable resources.

 Over the years, the department has been recognized for consistently high standards in both classroom teaching and published research.
 Faculty members have frequently won the annual University Teaching Award, with several members having won the award more than once.
 Members of this faculty have also received the Dr. Martin Luther King, Jr., Distinguished Scholar Award.
-Two members have been named Distinguished Teaching Professors, the highest distinction the University faculty bestows for teaching, and one won the Florida Professor of the Year designation.
-Scholarly contributions by faculty are numerous and currently include over one hundred books, the development of the second largest collection of Napoleonic source materials in the country, and several major research projects, including the prestigious multi-volume Black Abolitionist Papers Project and the Guadalajara Censuses Project.
+Two members have been named Distinguished Teaching Professors, the highest distinction the University faculty bestows for teaching, and one has won the Florida Professor of the Year designation.
+Scholarly contributions by faculty are numerous and currently include over one hundred books, the development of the second largest collection of Napoleonic source materials in the country, and several major research projects, including the prestigious multi-volume Black Abolitionist Papers Project.

 The Institute on Napoleon and the French Revolution, as part of the history department in the College of Arts and Sciences, was founded in 1990 by the Florida Board of Regents.
 Supported by the French Revolution and Napoleon Collection in the Strozier Library, which includes over 20,000 titles in the field, the Institute is the largest and most active of such programs in the United States.
 Over a dozen students from throughout the country are currently enrolled in the Institute and over 110 doctoral and master's students have graduated from the program.
 The Institute organizes international meetings, publishes appropriate volumes, holds symposia, and is one of the founding and active members of the Consortium on Revolutionary Europe.